Specifies whether the common language runtime runs server garbage collection.

 In the .NET Framework 4 and earlier versions, concurrent garbage collection is not available when server garbage collection is enabled.
 Starting with the .NET Framework 4.5, server garbage collection is concurrent.
-To use non-concurrent server garbage collection, set the <gcServer> element to true and the <gcConcurrent> element to false.
+To use non-concurrent server garbage collection, set the

 The following example enables server garbage collection.